kashbix/Chandigarh-University-Firewall-Automatic-Bypass/README.md

 # Chandigarh University Firewall Automatic Bypass
+> **Important Info** \> This script does required a active univeristy UID to work, this isnt an script that removes the firewall rather it removes the need to re-authenticate multiple times by using a esp32.
+>
 A lightweight, automated C++ solution for maintaining persistent network connectivity on Univeristy firewall that utilize captive portal authentication.

 The application implements a stateful HTTP handshake to bypass Cross-Site Request Forgery (CSRF) protections and session-timeout constraints typically found in university or corporate environments.